 The second session of our webinar series, "Grow Your Business with IUL" took place on Thursday, May 1.
 Chris Korfe of North American was once again kind enough to join us to discuss the topic of "how insurance companies provide index credits."
-Here is just a glimpse of the takeaways from Chris' presentation:

 - How Can Companies Provide Interest Rates Linked to an Index with Downside Protection?